oat-sa/taohub-articles/articles/Frontend/events-model.md

 Each event can be seen as a channel, being processed as a pipeline, containing three steps: **before**, **main**, **after**.
-By design, the `main` step is the one that is targeted by the default event listener API, the two others allowing to prepend or append actions on the same event.
+By design, the `main` step is the one that is targeted by the default event listener API, the two others allow to prepend or append actions on the same event.
 In each step, as many as needed listeners can be added, they will be called in serie.
 From each step, a listener may interrupt the pipeline and prevents the remaining steps to be processed.